Legal Advice for Probate Court — 8 results

 While attorneys seem to know all of the answers, they actually know where to look for the answers.... more

-Written by attorney John Palley, over 3 years ago.
+Written by attorney John Palley, almost 4 years ago.

 So you just lost a loved one and now, to add insult to injury, you learn the house is upside down.
 That is, the house is worth less than your deceased loved one owes on it.
 Your first... more